Navigating Autistic Burnout: Recovery Tips

 If your loved one is experiencing autistic burnout, try to avoid triggering their burnout by overwhelming them (as they may be unsure of what to do, further exacerbating their symptoms).
 Try to not place any demands that are unnecessary or impose any excessive changes, as changes in routine might trigger autistic burnout.
 During a period of autistic burnout, it could be helpful to ask your loved one if there is anything you could do for them.
 It might also be a good idea to let them know they don’t have to conceal their stims or worry about masking around you.
 Above all, let your loved one know you are there to support them and help them while they are dealing with autistic burnout.

-If you think you are Autistic and are in burn out, we would love to speak to you about Autism Evaluations or therapy!
+If you think you are in autistic burnout and are interested in exploring adult autism diagnosis, we would love to speak to you about Autism Evaluations or therapy!
+We will also be starting two new groups soon in summer of 2024: “Well Shit, I’m Autistic,” and “Oh Fuck, It’s Autistic Burnout!”
 Contact us today.

 References: